 Introduction

 Pakistan has huge youth bulge and economic growth is not sufficient to create opportunities to absorb this burgeoning youth.
 On the positive side, digital, gig economy and Silicon Valley era have opened jobs which are global in nature.
 But is our work force ready to benefit from opportunities offered both at national and global level?
-What sort of skilling and reskilling may help our burgeoning young population and labour force to unlock their potential?
+What sort of skilling and reskilling may help our burgeoning young population and labor force to unlock their potential?
 How and where long-term investment by the institutions in skilling and reskilling of youth and working population should be made?
 All this demands deep introspection and integrated thinking as finding answers to these questions and devising a mechanism, accordingly, will help our youth to excel besides having healthy economy.

 Employers invest little in workers as they may hire someone for a short term.
 In gig-economy, one is not looking for hiring of young graduates as their precious future commodity, therefore, they prefer to hire graduates well equipped with skills instead of hiring and investing to make graduate a precious commodity.